jdefrance7/PowerBox/README.md

 3. Use the Arduino IDE Boards Manager to add the Adafruit Feather M0 board to the Arduino IDE.

-   * Follow the steps in the [Adafruit Feather M0 Guide](https://learn.adafruit.com/adafruit-feather-m0-basic-proto/using-with-arduino-ide) section 'Install SAMD Support'.
+   * Follow the steps in the [Adafruit Feather M0 Guide](https://learn.adafruit.com/adafruit-feather-m0-basic-proto/using-with-arduino-ide) section `Install SAMD Support`.

 ### Compiling